0xPolygon/veblop-fee-split/PIP-85-Implementation.md

 This amount is reported in the detailed and summary JSON outputs so it can be sent to a burn address downstream.

-## Important fallback
+## Performance normalization
 PIP-85 refers to performance relative to perfect performance.
-The current implementation does **not** derive a theoretical milestone-opportunity count from Heimdall.
+The current implementation intentionally does **not** derive a theoretical milestone-opportunity count from Heimdall.
 Instead, it uses:

 - `perfectPerformance = max observed performanceDelta in the interval`

 So the equal component is normalized relative to the best-performing validator in that interval, not a separately queried theoretical maximum.
+This is a deliberate implementation choice because the theoretical perfect-performance score is hard to derive reliably.